nimishathallapally/DBMS/README.md

 `pip install -r requirements.txt`

 ### Database

+Set your password in `src/CEMS/settings.py` under DATABASES-PASSWORD (do not commit this change).
+Replace 'PASSWORD' with your own mysql server password.

 Start with a fresh database my opening your mysql server and use `create database CEMS;`
-(Delete the CEMS database if you made it before)
+(Delete the CEMS database if you made it before).

 Use this command to create all the necessary tables we need in our database `python manage.py migrate`